WDI-SEA/notes/09-other-topics/history-of-cs/readme.md

 ### US Census

 In the United States, census data is collected every ten years.
 In 1880, the US Census count took seven years.
 Population trends indicated that the 1890 census might take over 10 years, so they looked for another solution by holding a contest to find a better way to do it.
 A census department employee named Herman Hollerith won the contest.
-He would later go on to found the  Tabulating Machine Company, which later to became IBM.
+He would later go on to found the Tabulating Machine Company, which later became IBM.
 His solution used punchcards to input the data and mechanical relays to increment the count.

 ## Modern Era